unhcr/koboloadeR/README.md

 ### Challenges with Household Survey analysis

 Household survey often results in dataset with over 300 variables to process & explore.
-In Humnaitarian Environement, deadlines to get insights from those dataset are often tight.
+In Humanitarian Environment, deadlines to get insights from those dataset are often tight.
 Manual processing is very lengthy and can be done only for a limited part of the dataset.
 Often, because of those challenges, a lot of potential insights are not discovered.

 ### Data Crunching

-KoboloadeR packages aims at separating “input”, “processing”, and “output” within the data crunching phase of the data analysis worklfow.
+KoboloadeR packages aims at separating “_input_”, “_processing_” and “_output_” within the data crunching phase of the data analysis worklfow.

-The “output” is an Rmd (Rmarkdown) file than produce word, pdf or html reports and the configuration file includes references to all “input”:
+The “output” will be one or multiple Rmd (Rmarkdown) file(s) than will generate word, pdf or html reports and the configuration file includes references to all “input”:

  *     Path to raw data files collected using [OpenDataKit](https://opendatakit.org/), [Kobotoolbox](http://www.kobotoolbox.org/) or [ONA](https://ona.io)
  *     Path to form (defined using the standard format [xlsform](http://xlsform.org)) in order to build a data dictionary